 - Do the Math.
 A lot of the time the difference in cost between conventional & organic can be .50 per item.....and, in season, your local organic farmer probably has better prices than the grocer.

 - Organic, grass fed dairy and meat have markedly healthier balance of omega 6 and 3 fatty acids due to the animals better diet.... rich in grass & insects.
-Portion sizes are grossly too large, so try a true "serving" which is the size of one closed palm... this will save $$ for more organic produce.
+Portion sizes are grossly too large, so try a true "serving" which is the size of what you can hold in one closed palm.
+This will save $$ for more organic produce.
 You can fill the rest of your protein needs with legumes, seeds, nuts and healthy oils.